Cancer Types – Uterine Cancer

 About the uterus

-The pear-shaped uterus is hollow and located in the pelvis of a woman between the bladder and rectum.
-The uterus is also known as the womb, where a baby grows when a woman is pregnant.
-It has three sections: the narrow, lower section called the cervix, the broad section in the middle called the isthmus, and the dome-shaped top section called the fundus.
-The wall on the inside of the uterus has two layers of tissue: endometrium (an inner layer), and myometrium (outer layer), which is muscle tissue.
+The pear-shaped uterus is hollow and located in a woman’s pelvis between the bladder and rectum.
+The uterus, also known as the womb, is where a baby grows when a woman is pregnant.
+It has 3 sections: the narrow, lower section called the cervix; the broad section in the middle called the isthmus; and the dome-shaped top section called the fundus.
+The wall on the inside of the uterus has 2 layers of tissue: endometrium (inner layer) and myometrium (outer layer), which is muscle tissue.

-Every month during a woman’s childbearing years, the lining of the uterus grows and thickens in preparation for pregnancy.
-If the woman does not get pregnant, this thick, bloody lining passes out of her body through her vagina during menstruation.
-This process continues until menopause, which is when a woman’s ovaries stop releasing eggs.
+During a woman’s childbearing years, her ovaries typically release an egg every month and the lining of the uterus grows and thickens in preparation for pregnancy.
+If the woman does not get pregnant, this thick lining passes out of her body through her vagina, a process known as menstruation.
+This process continues until menopause, when a woman’s ovaries stop releasing eggs.

 About uterine cancer

-There are two major types of uterine cancer:
+There are 2 major types of uterine cancer:

-Sarcoma.
+- Sarcoma.
 This type of uterine cancer develops in the supporting tissues of the uterine glands or in the myometrium, which is the uterine muscle.
 Sarcoma accounts for about 2% to 4% of uterine cancers.
-Sarcomas are treated differently than adenocarcinomas in most situations.
-Types of endometrial cancers with some elements of sarcoma include leiomyosarcoma, endometrial stromal sarcoma or carcinosarcoma.
+In most situations, sarcomas are treated differently than adenocarcinomas.
+Types of endometrial sarcoma include leiomyosarcoma and endometrial stromal sarcoma.
 Learn more about sarcoma.

-Cancer specifically in the uterine cervix is treated differently than uterine cancer; learn more about cervical cancer.
+Cancer confined to the uterine cervix is treated differently than uterine cancer; learn more about cervical cancer.
 The rest of this section covers the more common endometrial (adenocarcinoma) cancer.